 White Collar Defense

-A Partner in the White Collar Defense and FDA/Healthcare practice groups, Kirk defends business entities and individuals in government investigations, prosecutions, qui tam litigation, and trials.
+A Partner in the White Collar Defense and FDA/Healthcare groups, Kirk represents business entities, executives and directors in qui tam litigation, government investigations, prosecutions, and trials.

 White Collar Defense Representative Matters